Most experienced real estate investors know very well what discouragement feels like.

 - What if you chose to ignore all guidance about course-correcting throughout your life?

-Part of the difficulty with quitting is that our culture has attached a very negative stigma with the word “quit”.
-The truth is, winners quit all the time – they just do it strategically.
-The important thing is to quickly identify when something is worth quitting and then to pull the plug as soon as possible.
-Every extra second you spend working on something destined for failure is time you’ll never get back.
-The people who achieve the greatest successes in life are those who know how to fail fast rather than allowing a lost cause to consume their lives.
+Part of the difficulty with quitting is that our culture has attached a very negative stigma with the word “quit.”
+The truth is, winners quit all the time—they just do it strategically.
+The important thing is to quickly identify when something is worth pulling the plug as soon as possible.
+Every extra second you spend working on something destined for failure is time you'll never get back.
+The people who achieve the greatest successes in life know how to fail quickly rather than allowing a lost cause to consume their lives.

 You Can Have Anything, But Not Everything

-Regardless of what you’re pursuing, it is vitally important for you to establish your priorities (both in your business and personal life).
-You need to thoroughly understand which things rank near the top of this list (work, family, education, spirituality, friends, money, etc) and the exact order in which they rank.
+Regardless of what you're pursuing, it is vitally important to establish your priorities (both in your business and personal life).
+You need to thoroughly understand which things rank near the top of this list (work, family, education, spirituality, friends, money, etc.) and the exact order in which they rank.
 Eliminate any ambiguity about where your entrepreneurial endeavors fit into this list.

 - If you create a hugely successful real estate business, what impact (positive or negative) will this have on the individual items on your priority list?